 Social Connections Help you Live Longer

 Yet we age well and live long happy lives.
 Winning!
-It’s not just Mediterranean’s, it was found that any culture built around strong community and family bonds lived longer.
+It’s not just Mediterranean’s, it was found that any culture built around a strong community and family bonds lived longer.
 A study on life expectancy around the world concluded,

 “The social nature of these populations also comes into play.
 Social relationships are important in these countries and family ties are strong.
-When people have a greater sense of belonging to a community, or family, and maintain a healthy work-life balance, their health improves.”
+When people have a greater sense of belonging to a community, or family and maintain a healthy work-life balance, their health improves.”